 As the halves were bonded together, a tiny channel was left for the suspension wire.

 Over 145,000 beads were used, their surface slightly rippled in order to magnify their refractory capabilities.

 Dichcroic film works like oil on water to give a highly intense version of a basic colour.
-That used here was donated to the project by the global giant 3M (whose innovation has brought us Sandpaper, Scotch Adhesive Tape and Post It Notes – amongst many other things that make life easier or safer).
+That used for Beligiessen was donated to the project by the global giant 3M (whose innovation has brought us Sandpaper, Scotch Adhesive Tape, and Post It Notes – among many other things that make life easier or safer).

 It seems fitting that this substantial donation to the Bleigiessen project recognised its ingenuity.
 Over the last 100 years, 3M and their culture has been exceptional in supporting innovation.
 Their early Director of Manufacturing, Richard Carlton, made the observation:

-The chosen colour range for Bleigiessen is nearly a complete colour spectrum fully intensified by the Dichcroic film
+The chosen colour range for Bleigiessen is nearly a complete colour spectrum that is fully intensified by the Dichcroic film

 As you go from floor to floor, the colour spectrum varies according to the quality of light that the lenses filter – to spectacular effect.

 The tradition of Bleigiessen ("Blei" being German for "Lead") is still practiced at New Year throughout Germany and Eastern Europe today.
-This tradition of Lead Dropping has spurred the development of many websites providing meanings for the ensuing Bleigiessen forms.
+The tradition of Lead Dropping has spurred the development of many websites that offer meaning for Bleigiessen forms.

 The 27,000 high-tensile steel wires that support the 15 tons of glass beads are in themselves a sculpture.

 Here, their lineal geometry complements the changing hues of the glass spheres suspended on them.